sourceduty/Laptop_Design/README.md

 ![Lenovo Thinkpad](https://github.com/sourceduty/Laptop_Design/assets/123030236/a8cb5d4e-3eca-4f0f-8204-503e5aac2d98)

 Lenovo ThinkPad laptops are noted for their distinctive keyboard design, featuring slightly concave keys that are designed to fit the fingertips and spaced to minimize typing errors.
 The keys offer a deeper travel than many competitors, which can be satisfying for frequent typists but might require some adjustment for those accustomed to shallower keyboards.
 This key design is intended to reduce fatigue during long typing sessions, though it might feel bulky to some users.

+The key gap size for Lenovo ThinkPad laptops generally refers to the distance between the keys on the keyboard.
+This gap can vary slightly between different models, but it typically ranges from about 1.5 mm to 3 mm.
+If you need the exact gap size for a specific model, it would be best to refer to the product specifications or user manual for that model.

 Compared to other laptop brands such as Dell’s XPS series or Apple’s MacBook series, which utilize flatter, chiclet-style keys, the ThinkPad's rounded keys and noticeable spacing can be a drawback for users seeking a sleeker, more modern aesthetic.
 These laptops often have less tactile keyboards with shorter travel, catering to a preference for compactness over typing comfort.
 The robust build of ThinkPad keyboards, while durable, adds to the overall weight and thickness of the laptops, which might be a disadvantage for users prioritizing portability.